Linkin2333/articles-nlp/README.md

 - [StellarGraph](https://github.com/stellargraph/stellargraph): an outstanding graph neural network product.
 StellarGraph offers many types of GNN - the GraphSAGE GNN is used in this demonstration

 The full article for this demo is available at here (TBD).
+The article provides a step-by-step discussion for graph creation, GNN execution, and topic and document distribution analysis.
+Example outputs are also provided.

 ### Installation Instructions